dcastro/dcastro.github.io/blog/_posts/2017-09-09-on-emptiness-correctness-and-reasoning.md

 ## Reasoning

-Parametricity is a property that allows you to derive [free theorems][free-theorems] about a polymorphic function just by looking at its type.
+Parametricity is a property that allows you to derive free theorems about a polymorphic function just by looking at its type.

 > Write down the definition of a polymorphic function on a piece of paper.
 Tell me its type, but be careful not to let me see the function's definition.
 I will tell you a theorem that this function satisfies.
 >
-> \- Philip Wadler, June 1989
+> \- Philip Wadler, June 1989 in "Theorems for Free"

 Take a look at the following polymorphic function `f`, which takes a list of some generic type `t` and returns a list of the same type `t`: